 Any person who has started a new job, particularly in a large organisation, often feels overwhelmed with how many systems and processes there are to learn and keep up with.
-It can take some time to get used to how many systems and programs you need to download, get training on and learn how to use effectively.
+Too many systems or ineffective systems often lead to communication failure within the organisation.

 With today's technology, smart organisations use powerful tools and software to effectively and efficiently manage their business processes.
 Gone are the days of cumbersome GANTT charts that can't be updated in real time.

 There's no shortage of group chat apps for businesses.
 In today's digital age, organizations need group chat apps that maximise productivity wherever they go, whether they need to have video calls at the airport or need to send direct messages on the subway.

 In any organisation, team members need to work independently and within a team.
 However, even when you work independently or in separate teams, the tasks you complete and your performance affects other members and groups within the company.

 As remote work environments become more and more popular, online collaboration becomes increasingly more important.
 In our digital age, everyone works online.
 There are a ton of online project management tools available, but how do you know what's best for your organisation?

 Many people cringe when they think about the term 'performance management.'
 Yearly performance reviews and annual performance appraisals come to mind.
 Employees get a score or grade and end up feeling like they are a number with a price tag rather than a team member with valuable contributions and ideas.

 Team collaboration isn't a new concept, but that doesn't mean it's easy.
 It involves more than avoiding conflict and making sure people can work together.
 True team collaboration is about team members working together in an effective and innovative way to produce the best business results.